Dr Paul Shaw

 Organic and hybrid solar cells

 The next generation of solar cells based on organic and hybrid semiconductors can be solution processed over large areas leading to panels that are cheaper than current technology as well as being lighter and flexible.
-The performance of these systems is intimately related to the photophysical characteristics of the materials and optical spectroscopy is ideally suited to probing these materials.
+The development of new solar cell materials and understanding their properties is at the heart of my current research.

 Research topics include: